SBP07/docs/api/activity.md

 Response code: 201

-The body of the request is the created child.
+The body of the request is the created activity.

 ## Updating an activity